bmds-lab/Crackling/README.md

 3. Ensure Bowtie2 and RNAFold are reachable from the installation directory.

-4. Compile the off-target scoring function
+4. Compile the off-target scoring function.
+An index of off-targets is required: to prepare this, read the next section.

 ```
 g++ -o search_ots_score search_ots_score.cpp -std=c++11 -fopenmp -mpopcnt